 Motto: „No imagination is capable of explaining the simplest things.“

 Beseda u Bigbítu music festival mixes quality music cocktail of attractive foreign bands with the best from the Czech independent music scene for the visitors again.
-Jaga Jazzist (NO), Shilpa Ray (US), Blondage (DK), Go March (BE), Cosovel (PL), Makrohang (HU), Longital (SK) belong to the most important headliners of the 24nd season.
+Jaga Jazzist (NO), ZOLA JESUS (US), ASTRONAUTALIS (US), ANNA VON HAUSSWOLFF (SWE), Shilpa Ray (US), Blondage (DK), Go March (BE), Cosovel (PL), Makrohang (HU), Longital (SK) belong to the most important headliners of the last years of the festival

 PRACTICAL INFORMATION AND RECOMMENDATIONS